 You can get Social Security retirement benefits as early as age 62.
 However, we'll reduce your benefit if you retire before your full retirement age.
-For example, if you turn age 62 in 2021, your benefit would be about 29.2 percent lower than it would be at your full retirement age of 66 and 10 months.
+For example, if you turn age 62 in 2022, your benefit would be about 30% lower than it would be at your full retirement age of 67.

 Some people will stop working before age 62.
 But if they do, the years with no earnings will probably mean a lower Social Security benefit when they retire.